xinfab/xinfabmeetingminutes/Minutes/Meeting-Minutes-6-23-2015.md

 ### XinFab Hours
 * 1 - 9 PM
 * everyday except Monday and Friday

-Sean knows everything but CNC.
-Mark needs practice on CNC.

-Lucio wants to finish CNC by July 6th – this is also Laura's thesis so she needs to take ownership of it.

-Something for Linnah & Sean?:
-investigate other business models

 ## XinFab Staff
 All staff (paid and unpaid) should be a maker.